 This illustration is just an example to help you compare accounts.
 It does not take into account any individual circumstances.

 How to open and manage

-You may pay in up to the child's annual junior ISA allowance each tax year depending on any money you may have already paid into a stocks and shares ISA for the child.
-For 2017/2018 tax year, the allowance is £4,128.
+You may pay in up to the child’s maximum junior ISA allowance each tax year depending on any money you may have already paid into a stocks and shares ISA for the child.
+For 2019/2020, the allowance is £4,368.

 This is a no access account.
 The child can only access the money when they reach 18.

-However, you may complete an ISA transfer to another junior ISA provider anytime.
-If you decide to transfer out, you must transfer the entire balance.
+However, you can move the money to another junior ISA provider anytime with an ISA transfer.
+If you decide to transfer the money out, you must move all of it.

-We'll convert the account on the child's 18th birthday.
-The account will become a cash ISA (variable interest rate, easy access) in the child's sole name and they'll be able to access their money and/or continue saving if they wish.
-We'll send a reminder nearer the time.
+On the child’s 18th birthday, we’ll convert the account to a cash ISA (variable interest rate, easy access) in the child’s name only.
+They’ll be able to access their money and/or keep saving if they want to.
+We’ll send a reminder nearer the time.

 Interest on ISAs is paid tax-free, that is gross with no tax deducted.
 ISAs are a savings scheme initiated by the Government and are subject to change by them.
 For example the favourable tax treatment may not be maintained.